China's plan to boost growth: a new slogan with familiar ideas - ExBulletin

 Consumer spending in China has been poor, with apartment prices falling by a fifth over the past two years, according to semi-official data.
 The number of real estate transactions has also fallen.
 Owners complain that they have to cut prices by up to half if they want to find buyers.

-Real estate accounts for 60 to 80 percent of household assets, a much larger share than in most countries.
+Real estate represents 60 to 80% of household wealth, a much larger share than in most countries.
 As a result, the near collapse of the housing market has left many families feeling less wealthy and struggling to meet their mortgage payments.

-Mr. Li only briefly mentioned real estate and a related issue, local government debt, when discussing risks.
-Over the past four decades, he said, risks and challenges have not defeated us.
+Li only briefly mentioned real estate and a related issue, local government debt, when discussing risks.
+Over the past four decades, he said, “risks and challenges have not defeated us.”

-Li said the government would seek to grant legal residency to the more than 250 million people from agricultural families who have moved permanently to cities but have not qualified for residency there.
-Cities offer much higher medical, retirement, and education benefits than rural areas.

-But Mr. Li did not explain how municipalities, already cash-strapped, could afford to offer these costly benefits.

-The mantra of quality new productive forces is aimed in part at allaying concerns at home and abroad that U.S. restrictions on high-tech exports to China could dampen its growth.
-In press briefings ahead of the forum, officials noted that the manufacturing sector represents a large portion of the country's economy, more than double that of the United States.
+The mantra of “new and quality productive forces” is aimed in part at allaying concerns at home and abroad that U.S. restrictions on high-tech exports to China could dampen its growth.
+In press briefings before the forum, officials stressed that manufacturing accounts for a large portion of the country's economy, more than double the United States' share.

 Companies that relied on selling raw materials to China to build housing and infrastructure are closely watching the redoubled focus on high-tech manufacturing.